 We did a comparison of the total cost incurred to study at a FUBC in Malaysia and a public university in Germany, taking into account both the tuition fees and estimated cost of living.
 Here’s what we found.

-The total cost of study at a FUBC in Malaysia can differ greatly depending on the course of your choice.
+The total cost of studying at a FUBC in Malaysia can differ greatly depending on the course of your choice.
 A medical course, for example, will cost you more than RM100,000 per year whereas studying social science or business will cost you less than RM40,000 per year.
 Bright and talented students might enjoy scholarships and fee waivers, while students with financial difficulties can apply for financial assistance.

 On the other hand, the choice of courses has little or no effect on your study cost in Germany because courses offered in public universities are tuition-free (except the state of Baden-Württemberg).
 This applies not just to local students, but also to other international students, which significantly lowers the cost of studying in Germany.